21st Annual Rev. Dr. Martin Luther King Jr. Breakfast

 Rev. Martin Luther King Jr. Scholarships:

 Scholarships are available to 2 Benedictine students and 2 College of DuPage students @ $1,000 each.
 Requirements include an essay detailing how Reverend Dr. Martin Luther King Jr. impacted your life and how you impact others based on his teachings as well as a letter of recommendation.
-Deadline is December 19, 2014.
+Deadline Nov.
+1, 2015.

 College of DuPage